-The former leader and Lord Provost of Glasgow City Council Pat Lally has died aged 92.
+Former leader of Glasgow City Council Pat Lally dies

 The Labour politician passed away on Friday after a long illness.

 Lally was first elected as a Glasgow Corporation councillor in 1966 and served as provost from 1995 to 1999.